 We estimated measles vaccination coverage at 24 months of age across the region, the result of both routine immunization programs and national SIA campaigns for which children below this age are eligible (Figure 1A).
 Results indicate large contiguous areas of low vaccination coverage across the region.
 In particular, in DRC, low vaccination areas are found in the northwest (former Equateur province), central (former Kasaï-Occidental and Kasaï-Oriental provinces) and southeast (former Katanga province).
 Other countries show greater overall variability: within-country heterogeneity in coverage is particularly pronounced in Tanzania and Mozambique, while Rwanda, Burundi, and Malawi have relatively homogeneous -- and high -- vaccine coverage.
 In Kenya, vaccination coverage decreases with greater distance from the capital, Nairobi; the opposite qualitative pattern is found in Zimbabwe and in Uganda, with decreased coverage with proximity to the capital cities.

 To define key areas of low coverage, we then mapped the coldspots of measles vaccination at 24 months of age indicating areas from Figure 1A where coverage is estimated to be below 80% (i.e., a coldspot) in grey (Figure 1B).
 Across the region, coldspots span multiple sub-national administrative units (the first sub-national political boundaries (Adm1) shown in light grey).
 There were no or very few coldspots in Rwanda, Burundi, Malawi, and Zambia.
 Tanzania and Kenya have large areas covered by coldspots; however, only low percentages (approximately 10%) of children reside within them, as coldspots exist in low population density locations (Table 2).
 Conversely, DRC and to a lesser extent, Uganda, have large areas covered by coldspots and over 60% of children at 24 months of age live in a coldspot.
-Summing across children between 6-24 months of age in these countries translates to 2,958,281 (95% confidence interval [CI]: 2,600,271-3,203,347) children in DRC and 1,621,123 (95% CI: 1,184,109-1,904,156) children in Uganda who reside within a coldspot for their age class.
+Summing across children between 6-24 months of age in these countries translates to 2,958,281 (95% confidence interval [CI]: 2,600,271-3,203,347) children in DRC and 1,621,123 (95% CI: 1,184,109-1,904,156) children in Uganda who reside within a coldspot for this age class.
 In DRC, this high percentage can be attributed to the vast surface area of coldspots, and in Uganda, is due to the observed negative relationship between population density and vaccination coverage.

 Estimates of vaccination coverage were combined with data on population size to map the numbers of children between 6-24 months of age who were not vaccinated against measles in routine activities or national SIAs (Figure 2).
-Numbers of unvaccinated children among the countries range from 156,068 (95% CI: 136,340-179,327) in Burundi to 1,750,619 (95% CI: 1,556,337-1,950,863) in DRC, with an estimated total of 10,095,438 (95% CI: 8,393,147-12,168,760) across the entire region (Table 2).
+Numbers of unvaccinated children in these countries range from 156,068 (95% CI: 136,340-179,327) in Burundi to 1,750,619 (95% CI: 1,556,337-1,950,863) in DRC, with an estimated total of 10,095,438 (95% CI: 8,393,147-12,168,760) across the entire region (Table 2).
 Although Rwanda, Burundi, and Malawi attain high levels of vaccination coverage, these countries are relatively densely populated and thus still have high numbers of unvaccinated children (Table 2).
 This map of unvaccinated children also shows that despite central DRC having the lowest vaccination coverage and largest coldspots by area, large numbers of unvaccinated individuals cluster elsewhere in the region (Figure 2).
 Notably, a substantial transnational cluster of unvaccinated children exists in the densely populated region surrounding Lake Victoria (including areas of relatively high vaccination coverage).